Kushee Ravi: Early life

-Sushmitha Ravi (aka) Kushee Ravi as her screen name, was born in Bangalore.
+Sushmitha Ravi was born in Bangalore.
 She graduated from SSMRV College, Bangalore.

 Career

 Kushee made her acting debut with the Kannada film The Great Story of Sodabuddi, in 2016.
 After a four year hiatus, Kushee appeared in the 2020 film Dia.
 She played the titular role of a college student opposite Pruthvi Ambaar and Dheekshith Shetty.
 The film emerged a commercial success and was her breakthrough.

 She was then seen in the horror film Spooky College which opened to mixed reviews.
 She was signed to play a role in the movie Nakshe but the film has been delayed.
 In 2023, she signed her first Telugu movie Pindam, which opened to positive reviews with praise for her performance.

 She was next seen in Case of Kondana co-starring Vijay Raghavendra and Bhavana Menon directed by Devi Prasad Shetty.
-Her next release is Full Meals co-starring Likith Shetty under debutant Vinayaka.
+Her next release was Full Meals co-starring Likith Shetty under debutant director Vinayaka.